Manju200417/NotesApp/README.md

 - **Search & Filter:**
   Easily search and filter notes by title, branch, year, category, semester, or subject.

+- **AI-Powered Chatbot:**
+  Integrated intelligent assistant powered by Groq API that helps users:

+  Get information about the NotesApp project
+  Receive step-by-step instructions for using features List and explore all available files in the project Answer queries about notes, uploads, and navigation

 - **Admin Features:**
   - View all registered users